Gayathri1763/Gazeborobot/README.md

 ### Assessment world launch

-The assessmnet world provided was succesfully launched inside the gazebo and balls and obstacles were also correct.
+The assessment world provided was succesfully launched inside the gazebo and balls and obstacles were also correct.
 "ros2 launch assessment_world assessment_complete.launch.py"